Employer branding – how important is your employer brand?

 Contributions on industry issues – shows that you trust your employees’ levels of expertise and value their opinions enough to publish them under the corporate banner.

-Contributions around ‘out of work’ topics – from employee biographies to stories of fundraising or personal achievements fosters an inclusive culture.
+Contributions around ‘out of work’ topics – employee biographies, stories of fundraising or personal achievements foster an inclusive culture.
 The organisation cares about the person beyond their job.